RapidScada/scada-community/Apps/GrafanaDataProvider/README.md

   - **Install the Simple Jason plugin**

   Simple JSON Datasource - a generic backend datasource

-  Download plagin from the link https://grafana.com/grafana/plugins/grafana-simple-json-datasource A detailed description, as well as installation and configuration instructions, are also available here.
+  You can download the plugin at https://grafana.com/grafana/plugins/grafana-simple-json-datasource.
+A detailed description, as well as installation and configuration instructions, are also available here.

   -  **Description of work with GrafanaDataProvider**